Largest acylindrical actions and stability in hierarchically hyperbolic groups: Introduction

 \subsection{New hierarchically hyperbolic structures}

 In order to establish the above results, we provide some new structural theorems about hierarchically hyperbolic spaces.

 One of the key technical innovations in this paper is provided in Section~\ref{sec:structures}.
-There we prove Theorem~\ref{thm:betterHHSstructure} which allows us to modify a given hierarchically hyperbolic structure $(\cuco X,\frakS)$ by removing $\fontact U$ for some $U\in\frakS$ and, in their place, enlarging the space $\fontact S$ where $S$ is the $\nest$--maximal element of $\frakS$.
+There we prove Theorem~\ref{thm:betterHHSstructure} which allows us to modify a given hierarchically hyperbolic structure $(\cuco X,\frakS)$ by removing $\fontact U$ for some $U\in\frakS$ and, in their place, enlarging the space $\fontact S$.
 For instance, this is how we construct the space on which a hierarchically hyperbolic group has its largest acylindrical action.

-Another important tool is Theorem~\ref{thm:char of contracting} which provides a simple characterization of contracting geodesics in a hierarchically hyperbolic space The following is a restatement of that result in the case of groups:
+Another important tool is Theorem~\ref{thm:char of contracting} which provides a simple characterization of contracting geodesics in a hierarchically hyperbolic space.